 - Our animals are fed no grain, nor are they given hormones.

-- They are raised and finished on grass, in open pastures along California’s Central Coast.
+- They are raised and finished on certified organic grass, in open pastures along California’s Central Coast.

 - They do not need, and are never given, sub-therapeutic antibiotics.

 - We are members of the American Grassfed Association (AGA), which adheres to strict standards that verify the animals’ diet and humane treatment.
 We are regularly audited by the AGA, whose standards can be found at: http://www.americangrassfed.org/about-us/our-standards/

 1.)
 Prevent health problems with good nutrition, clean habitat and proper and low-stress handling methods;

 2.)
 Use alternative therapies when possible; and,

 3.)
 If antibiotics are needed at all after the animal is weaned at seven months of age, the animal is removed from our grassfed program immediately and not sold as Morris Grassfed Beef.
 We do supplement their diet with a small bit of alfalfa during their second summer.

 We are also members of the Grassfed Alliance, a group of authentic grassfed producers who adhere to standards that uphold the following principles:

 - Require 100% grass or forage based diet for the entire life of an animal

 - Provide animals with continuous access to pasture or rangeland